RHInception/re-docs/yamlscripts/tasks.rst

        hosts:
          - foo.bar.example.com
        steps:
-         - service.restart:
+         - service:Restart:
              service: megafrobber

 .. important::
    Note the syntax change
       In the previous example we only gave the string:
-      ``logrotate.rotate``.
+      ``logrotate:Rotate``.
 Now, instead of a string we're describing a **dictionary key**.

 Therefore, the text for this step begins with a hyphen character (to